elijj/sdr-scrape/README.md

 At the end of the variable value input box add a semi colon and a percent sign, then copy and past the directory location of the unzip file  the follow it wth a percent sign. (for example: `;%C:\Users\eli\Downloads\node-v6.11.0-win-x64%'` )

-To test if you have successfully added node to you PATH variable open owershell or your perfered command line and run
+To test if you have successfully added node to your PATH variable open owershell or your perfered command line and run

 `node -v`